 Applied physics is an academic subject, which means that you acquire not only knowledge, but also skills such as presentation, working in a team and setting up and conducting research.
 We teach you critical appraisal skills, which you will learn to apply to your own and other's work.

 Applied physics can certainly be described as a 'tough' subject.
-Obviously, in order to study it you need to have an affinity for sciences.
-You also need to have an enquiring and creative mind that wonders how things work.
+In order to study it you need to have an affinity for sciences and you need to have an enquiring and creative mind that wonders how things work.

 The programme is very challenging: I still have a long way to go, but I already know I made the right choice.